-Win This Ultimate Corvette Prize Package With Extra Bonus Entries!
+Hurry!
+This Is Your Last Chance To Win Two Corvettes Plus $45,000

 There's nothing better than bringing the past and future together in this amazing prize package.

-Enter now for your chance to win a 2020 Chevy Corvette C8, 1962 Chevy Corvette roadster restomod, and $45,000 in cash from Dream Giveaway.
-When you click here to enter, you'll automatically receive 50 percent more entries with a minimum donation of $25, just for reading Motor1.com!
+Time is running out to enter for your chance to win a 2020 Chevy Corvette C8, 1962 Chevy Corvette roadster restomod, and $45,000 in cash from Dream Giveaway.
+The deadline for entries is December 31.
+When you click here to enter, you'll also get your entries doubled with a minimum donation of $25, just for reading Motor1.com!

-Click here to enter and automatically receive 50 percent more entries to win!
+Click here to enter and receive double bonus entries to win!

 The ultimate Corvette prize package is a 'Vette-lover's dream.
 This 2020 Corvette is completely loaded with the 3LT Premium Package, Z51 Performance Package, Magnetic Selective Ride Control, and carbon-fiber-everywhere packages.
 All-in, it retails for over $90,000.